 - are blind and deaf

-- have a mental or physical developmental disability which necessitates assistance
+- have a mental or physical disability that requires assistance

 - are dependent on inflight medical assistance

-- do not have the capacity to understand and respond to safety instructions from staff members
+- do not have the capacity to understand and respond to safety instructions from cabin staff

-- An assistant or caregiver is a person responsible for your comfort and your well–being while boarding and leaving the aircraft, your general safety during the flight and emergency assistance in case of evacuation.
+- An assistant or caregiver is a person responsible for your comfort and well–being while you board and leave the aircraft, you general safety during the flight and emergency assistance in the case of an evacuation.
 This person must be 18 years of age or older and must sit beside you.

-- Depending on the number of cabin staff on each flight and the number of passengers who require assistance, a member of the crew may serve as your assistant.
-Note that we do not have the capacity to assist you with personal care.
+- Depending on the number of cabin staff on each flight and the number of travelers requiring assistance, a member of the crew may serve as your assistant.
+Please note, however, that in this case we will not be able to assist you with personal care.

-- To make your extra seat reservation, contact the SAS Sales and Service.
+- To reserve an extra seat, contact SAS Sales & Support

-- Most seats on the middle aisle have movable armrests (except in the first row).
+- Most seats in the middle aisle have movable armrests (except in the first row).

-- For safety, you cannot reserve a seat next to an emergency exit.
+- For safety reasons, you cannot reserve a seat beside an emergency exit.

 At SAS, we handle your personal belongings with the greatest care.
-Should a disability aid or other form of physical aid nevertheless be damaged or lost during your trip, we will do our utmost to assist you.
+Should a disability aid or other physical aid be damaged or lost during your trip, we will do our utmost to assist you.

 - You can apply for compensation for damaged or lost physical aids.

-- Compensation for damaged or lost physical aids is supplied in accordance with SAS terms and conditions of transport.
-Compensation is not provided for fragile and valuable objects.
+- Compensation for damaged or lost physical aids is supplied in accordance with SAS' terms and conditions of transport.
+Please note that we do not offer compensation for fragile or valuable objects.

 Praise and criticism

-We always do our utmost to ensure that your flight will be as comfortable and convenient as you had imagined.
 Did you receive the assistance you needed or is there something we can do better?
-If you have comments or opinions about your trip, please let us know.
+If you have comments or concerns about your trip, please let us know.